-However, based on inquiry with management, the timing of training deployment and time needed for the training to effectuate through the internal control environment, prevented improvements to be yielded in Fiscal Year 2019.
-Additionally, our internal control testing of overpayments waived in the current fiscal year continued to demonstrate insufficient documentation of waiver approvals as well as insufficient documentation of initial overpayment records.
-Therefore, we did not test a separate sample of new overpayments identified in Fiscal Year 2019 for internal control effectiveness.
-Insufficiently following established policy and lack of documentation to support overpayments can lead to difficulties in calculating and substantiating outstanding accounts receivable balances and potential misstatements to accounts receivable with the public balance presented on the financial statements.
+However, similar to Fiscal Year 2019, our inquiries of management during the current year revealed that improvements in this internal control process were not expected.
+Professional standards dictate that, when an auditor deems a control to be ineffective in the prior year, and management indicates there has been no improvement, the auditor need not test it in the current year.
+Therefore, we did not test a separate sample of new overpayments or waived overpayments identified in Fiscal Year 2020 for internal control effectiveness.
+In prior years our testing disclosed that SSA did not follow established policy and did not maintain proper documentation to support overpayments and waivers.
+This can lead to difficulties in calculating and substantiating outstanding accounts receivable balances and potential misstatements to accounts receivable with the public balance presented on the financial statements.

-In addition, we selected a statistical sample of outstanding OASDI and SSI overpayment balances and noted overpayment calculation errors in 5 (16 percent) of 31 sampled OASDI items.
+In addition, we selected a statistical sample of outstanding OASDI and SSI overpayment balances and noted overpayment calculation errors in 10 (29 percent) of 34 sampled OASDI items and 2 (5 percent) of 40 sampled SSI items.
 Although the statistically projected impact of these calculation errors was not material to the financial statements, these errors further evidence control weaknesses in the accounts receivable with the public processes, including inappropriate overpayment tracking that could lead to misstatements in the financial statements.